-- European Sustainability Reporting Standards (ESRS): As detailed below, 12 sector-agnostic standards were adopted by the EC in July 2023. - Non-EU dedicated standards: These are dedicated standards to be applied at a global consolidated level as part of the additional reporting for non-EU headquartered companies (see page 7). - Simplified standards: These are for use by certain small and medium-sized enterprises (SMEs), small and non-complex institutions, and captive insurance undertakings, as defined in EU regulation.
+- European Sustainability Reporting Standards (ESRS): As detailed below, 12 sector-agnostic standards were adopted by the EC in July 2023 and are final after the completion of a two-month scrutiny period from the European Parliament and Council of the European Union. - Non-EU dedicated standards: These are dedicated standards to be applied at a global consolidated level as part of the additional reporting for non-EU headquartered companies (see page 7). - Simplified standards: These are for use by certain small and medium-sized enterprises (SMEs), small and non-complex institutions, and captive insurance undertakings, as defined in EU regulation.

-Drafts of the simplified standards (for both listed SMEs and voluntary reporting by SMEs) were discussed in a September 2023 EFRAG sustainability reporting board meeting.
-We expect these to be issued for public consultation in early 2024.
-The non-EU dedicated standards have yet to be developed, and timing is uncertain.
+Drafts of the simplified standards (for both listed SMEs and voluntary reporting by other SMEs) were discussed in September and October 2023 EFRAG Sustainability Reporting Board meetings.17 We expect these to be issued for public consultation in early 2024.
+Sector standards are also in development, and we expect there to be around 40 sector-specific standards.

-Sector standards are also in development, and we expect there to be more than 40 sector-specific standards.
 That said, following a request from the European Commission in March 2023, EFRAG shifted its focus to putting in place an "ESRS implementation support function," prioritizing implementation guidance for the sector-agnostic standards.
-In meetings in August and September 2023, EFRAG discussed its draft implementation guidance related to the value chain and materiality assessment, which will be issued for public feedback before being finalized.
+In meetings in the second half of 2023, EFRAG discussed: (1) its draft implementation guidance related to the value chain and materiality assessment, (2) a centralized process for addressing implementation questions starting in October 2023, and (3) a complete listing of data point requirements.18 Drafts of the implementation guidance and listing of data point requirements were released on 22 December 2023 (see pages 15 and 16).19